ZhongxuanWu/zotero-mcp/README.md

   library.
 The server sends an API-key header only when a non-empty key is present.

-Run `zotero-mcp --help` for the complete CLI syntax.
+Run `node dist/cli.js --help` from the checkout for the complete CLI syntax.
 Invalid selectors, such as unknown library types, zero, negative, or non-numeric IDs, are rejected before the MCP server starts.

 ### Private personal library